silverhadch/sway-Gentoo/README.md

 ## Wayland compositor

+THERE SEEMS TO BE A DEPENDENCY ISSUE WITH SWAY UNTIL ITS RESOOVED OR YOUSELF MANUEL INTERVENE, THIS SCRIPT WILL FAIL!!!

 This is a Port for Gentoo of a Sway Setup script.
 Dont expect everything to work i havent completly tested it.
 This script wants to install a small number of masked packages else the script fails so first equery must be installed amd in your /etc/portage/make.conf this line:

 ACCEPT_KEYWORDS="~amd64"